2.2.3 University Payroll

 c.
 Tax Exemptions

 Employees may not claim more withholding allowances than those allowed by the Internal Revenue Service or Franchise Tax Board.
 Fewer allowances may be claimed or additional dollar amount of taxes may be withheld if an employee wishes to increase the amount of tax withheld.
-Information about completing the IRS W-4 form and Franchise Tax Board form DE-4, used to specify withholding allowances, is located at How to: Declare or Change Withholding Allowances.
+Information about completing the IRS W-4 form and Franchise Tax Board form DE-4, used to specify withholding allowances, is located on the Fingate website at How to: Declare or Change Withholding Allowances.

 d.
 Student Employees